OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 #### Opt-in reentrancy

 Stylus doesn't just improve on cost and speed.
 WASM programs are also safer.
-Reentrancy is a common vulnerability that developers can only attempt to mitigate in Solidity.
+Reentrancy is a common vulnerability developers can only attempt to mitigate in Solidity.
 Stylus provides cheap reentrancy detection, and using the Rust SDK, reentrancy is disabled by default unless intentionally overridden.

 ### Fully interoperable